 Inference Performance Optimization¶

-The document covers several tricks of how you can tune your inference performance based on the engine you use including multithreading support, engine threads configuration and how to enable DNNL(MKLDNN).
+This document covers several tricks of how you can tune your inference performance based on the engine you use including multithreading support, engine threads configuration, and how to enable DNNL(MKLDNN).

 One of the advantage of Deep Java Library (DJL) is Multi-threaded inference support.
-It can help to increase the throughput of your inference on multi-core CPUs and GPUs and reduce memory consumption compare to Python.
+It can help to increase the throughput of your inference on multi-core CPUs and GPUs and reduce memory consumption compared to Python.